sdht0/selfwatcher/README.md

 Every 2 seconds, the scripts detect the current window class and title and associate all key presses and mouse inputs to that window.
 Keys are categorized (e.g., alphabets, ctrl, backspace) and mouse inputs are categorized as left clicks, right clicks, and scrolls.
 See `KEYS_ARR` for all categories.
 If the same window is detected, the keyboard and mouse counts are merged with the previous entry.

-Every 1 minute, the current data is written to a daily file at `~/.local/selfwatcher/YYYY/MM/YYYY-MM-dd.txt`.
+Every 1 minute, the collected data is written to the file at `~/.local/selfwatcher/YYYY/MM/YYYY-MM-dd.txt`.

 Sample output:
 ```